TRAFFIC CITATIONS

 Driving Record

-For more information about how a citation may affect your driving record, or points associated with different types of violations, go to the Utah Driver License division website or the Utah Point System page.
+For more information about how a citation may affect your driving record, or to learn about the points assigned to different types of violations:

 Accidents, School Zones and Speed 20+ miles over the limit